What Is Huobi?

 Huobi is a Singapore-based cryptocurrency exchange created in 2013 by former Oracle engineer Leon Li.
 Originally based in China, the Huobi Foundation expanded to Singapore, South Korea, and Japan following China’s 2017 Bitcoin trade ban.
 Huobi currently supports over 280 cryptocurrency markets, with over $350 billion worth of crypto tokens traded daily, making it the third-largest cryptocurrency exchange in the world.

 In June 2018, Huobi Group announced Huobi Chain, which will distribute its exchange ledger.
+The exchange also supports OTC and derivatives/futures trading, which alone processes over $550 million worth of trades daily.

 The Huobi Token, its proprietary cryptocurrency, was created in January 2018 to reward Huobi exchange users with lowered fees for using HT.
 The token was distributed to paid Huobi VIP members in response to China’s crypto ban and decreased trading activity.
-It is an exchange coin like Binance’s BNB coin, so it’s tradeable with any cryptocurrency on the Huobi exchange and comes with voting rights.
+It’s an exchange coin like Binance’s BNB coin, so it’s tradeable with any cryptocurrency on the Huobi exchange and comes with voting rights.

 With hackers and governments around the globe targeting cryptocurrency exchanges, what are the risks and rewards for keeping your coins in Huobi’s exchange wallet and holding HT?